-Approved by the Massachusetts Department of Elementary and Secondary Education (DESE), our programs provide you with the training required to earn your state teaching license in early childhood education.
+Approved by the Massachusetts Department of Elementary and Secondary Education, our programs provide you with the training required to earn your state teaching license in middle school education.
 Bonus?
-Through hands-on learning opportunities, you’ll develop your education philosophy, create a portfolio, and hone your classroom management skills.
+Through hands-on learning opportunities, you’ll develop your education philosophy, create a portfolio and hone your classroom management skills.

 - Guidance counselor